Parameter Invariance Analysis of Moment Equations Using Dulmage-Mendelsohn Decomposition: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a systematic method for analyzing the parameter invariance of stationary moments in general chemical reaction networks by leveraging the non-zero structure of the moment equations.
-First, by applying the Dulmage-Mendelsohn (DM) decomposition to the moment equations, we have extracted welldetermined subequations from the underdetermined equations and have revealed the hierarchical structure among stationary moments.
-Furthermore, by performing unreachability analysis on a directed graph based on this structure, we have demonstrated that stationary moments whose partial derivatives with respect to parameters are structurally zero can be systematically identified.
-The proposed method enables rigorous parameter invariance analysis for a broad class of stochastic chemical systems, offering new insights into the homeostasis of chemical reaction networks.
+Specifically, we revealed the hierarchical structure among stationary moments using the Dulmage-Mendelsohn (DM) decomposition, and demonstrated that invariant stationary moments can be systematically identified by performing unreachability analysis on a graph based on this structure.
+The proposed method provides a computationally efficient framework that offers new insights into the homeostatic behavior in biomolecular systems.
+Future work will focus on increasing the number of identifiable invariant moments by incorporating parameter dependencies, as well as extending the framework toward the design and control problems of target moments.